-Dimension of organizing framework Declarative title and key findings Relevance rating Study characteristics Equity considerations Public health strategies Surveillance and monitoring Detection of novel influenza viruses through community and healthcare testing: Implications for surveillance efforts in the United States (13) Study estimates suggest that novel influenza virus cases are likely to be detected using the existing healthcare surveillance strategies in the U.S. for community and healthcare settings, with the efficiency of the testing setting being directly impacted by the severity of disease in the setting.
-A probabilistic framework was used to estimate the likelihood that cases of novel influenza virus would be detected through testing approaches in different healthcare and community settings during low frequencies of viral occurrence in the U.S. High Jurisdiction studied: United States Publication date: 16 May 2024 Methods used: Quantitative study (Pre-print) None identified Public health strategies Surveillance and monitoring Detection of hemagglutinin H5 influenza A virus sequence in municipal wastewater solids at wastewater treatment plants with increases in influenza A in spring, 2024 (14) Influenza A (IAV) RNA wastewater monitoring proved to be valuable after an increase in IAV RNA concentrations was identified in 59 plants in the spring of 2024 when avian influenza (H5N1) was identified in U.S. dairy cattle.
-Researchers developed an RT-PCR assay for the H5 marker and detected the H5 gene in samples from all three of the plants that were tested; at two of these plants, discharges from animal waste and milk byproducts were permitted to discharge into the sewer system.
-High Jurisdiction studied: United States Publication date: 29 April 2024 Methods used: Quantitative study (Pre-print) None identified Public health strategies Pharmaceutical measures used as part of public health strategies Vaccinations (in humans) Sustained vaccine exposure elicits more rapid, consistent, and broad humoral immune responses to multivalent influenza vaccines (15) Delivery of multivalent influenza vaccines from self-assembled, injectable polymer-nanoparticle (PNP) hydrogels induced consistent, rapid, and potent humoral immune responses against both heterologous and homologous virus subtypes, including H5N1.
-High Jurisdiction studied: United States Publication date: 30 April 2024 Methods used: Experimental study (Pre-print) None identified Public health strategies Surveillance and monitoring Virome sequencing identifies H5N1 avian influenza in wastewater from nine cities (16) Using an agnostic, hybrid-capture sequencing approach, avian influenza subtype H5N1 was detected in wastewater in nine Texas cities with a population in the millions between 4 March and 25 April 2024.
-The best sequencing reads aligned to clade 2.3.4.4b but covered all eight genome segments of H5N1.
+Dimension of organizing framework Declarative title and key findings Relevance rating Study characteristics Equity considerations Public health strategies Surveillance and monitoring Detection of novel influenza viruses through community and healthcare testing: Implications for surveillance efforts in the United States (24) Study estimates suggest that novel influenza virus cases are likely to be detected using the existing healthcare surveillance strategies in the U.S. for community and healthcare settings, with the efficiency of the testing setting being directly impacted by the severity of disease in the setting.
+A probabilistic framework was used to estimate the likelihood that cases of novel influenza virus would be detected through testing approaches in different healthcare and community settings during low frequencies of viral occurrence in the U.S. High Jurisdiction studied: United States Publication date: 16 May 2024 Methods used: Quantitative study (pre-print) None identified Public health strategies Surveillance and monitoring Detection of hemagglutinin H5 influenza A virus sequence in municipal wastewater solids at wastewater treatment plants with increases in influenza A in spring 2024 (25) Influenza A (IAV) RNA wastewater monitoring proved to be valuable after an increase in IAV RNA concentrations was identified in 59 plants in the spring of 2024 when avian influenza A(H5N1) was identified in U.S. dairy cattle.
+Researchers developed an RT-PCR assay for the H5 marker and detected the H5 gene in samples from all three of the plants that were tested; at two of these plants, discharges from animal waste and milk by-products were permitted to discharge into the sewer system.
+High Jurisdiction studied: United States Publication date: 20 May 2024 Methods used: Quantitative study (previously a preprint in LEP 8.2) None identified Public health strategies Pharmaceutical measures used as part of public health strategies Vaccinations (in humans) Sustained vaccine exposure elicits more rapid, consistent, and broad humoral immune responses to multivalent influenza vaccines (26) Delivery of multivalent influenza vaccines from self-assembled, injectable polymer-nanoparticle (PNP) hydrogels induced consistent, rapid, and potent humoral immune responses against both heterologous and homologous virus subtypes, including A(H5N1).
+High Jurisdiction studied: United States Publication date: 30 April 2024 Methods used: Experimental study (pre-print) None identified Public health strategies Surveillance and monitoring Virome sequencing identifies H5N1 avian influenza in wastewater from nine cities (27) Using an agnostic, hybrid-capture sequencing approach, avian influenza subtype A(H5N1) was detected in wastewater in nine Texas cities with a population in the millions between 4 March and 25 April 2024.
+The best sequencing reads aligned to clade 2.3.4.4b but covered all eight genome segments of A(H5N1).
 High Jurisdiction studied: United States Publication date: 10 May 2024 Methods used: Pre-print None identified